echoqinglan/learngit/readme.txt

-It is a version control system. can we make friends? git tracks changes of files.
+It is a version control system. can we make friends?
+Git tracks changes of 3 files.
 Creating a branch is quick & simple.